kennyalmendral/kennyalmendral.github.io/_posts/2020-03-14-loading-javascript-async-defer.md

 ## defer

 The `defer` attribute will load the script asynchronously while the HTML is being parsed.
 After the HTML is parsed, the script will then execute.
-This is like placing the script tag before the closing `</body>` tag (as mentioned before) but a little bit faster since the script is already loaded when the HTML is parsed and all it has to do is to execute.
+This is like placing the script tag before the closing `</body>` tag (as mentioned before) but a little bit faster since the script is already loaded when the HTML is parsed and all it has to do is execute.

 ![defer](https://raw.githubusercontent.com/kennyalmendral/kennyalmendral.github.io/master/images/defer.png "defer")